Stephen Hayes (Irish republican)

-Stephen Hayes (26 December 1902 - 28 December 1974) was a member and leader of the Irish Republican Army from April 1939 to June 1941.
+Stephen Hayes (26 December 1902 - 28 December 1974) was a member and leader of the Irish Republican Army (IRA) from April 1939 to June 1941.

 Early life

 Hayes was born in Enniscorthy, County Wexford.
-During the Irish War of Independence, he was commandant of the Wexford Brigade of Fianna Éireann.
-He took the Anti-Treaty side during the Irish Civil War, during which he was interned.
-During the 1936 legislative period of the 8th Dáil Hayes was one of two candidates representing the Irish republican political party Cumann Poblachta na hÉireann.
-In the Wexford by-election and polled a 2.85 percent share of the vote.
+During the Irish War of Independence, he was Commandant of the Wexford Brigade of Fianna Éireann.
+He took the Anti-Treaty side during the Irish Civil War, during which he was interned in Curragh Camp.
+In 1936 he was one of two candidates put forward by the Irish republican political party Cumann Poblachta na hÉireann for election to the 8th Dáil.
+In that years Wexford by-election he received 2.85 percent share of the vote but failed to get elected.

 Hayes was active in Gaelic Athletic Association circles in Wexford.
 In 1925, he helped Wexford win the Leinster Senior Football title.
 He also served as secretary to the county board for ten years, from the 1920s to 1930s.